RahulBhalley/sentiment-analysis-bert.pytorch/README.md

 We used IMDB dataset instead of using some specific hate speech dataset.
 Surprisingly the model still nicely classifies the hate speech.

+### Future work
+1. Training on an actual hate speech (text) dataset, instead of IMDB sentiment dataset, will give better accuracy for predicting sentiment of hate speech.
+1. This BERT model can be trained longer to see if the accuracy improves further.
+3. One can choose to train some other recent SOTA Transformer models such as Longformer, Electra, etc. for sentiment classification.

 ## Results

 Train accuracy: 93.17%